 Painful bowel movements can cause a great deal of discomfort.
-There are many potential causes.
-Some are easily treatable, but others — such as anal cancer — can be more serious.
+There are many possible causes ranging from constipation to anal cancer.

 It is normal to occasionally experience mild pain during bowel movements.
 However, when this happens regularly, it could indicate an underlying medical condition.